Hyprtxt/videopoker.academy/README.md

 ### Now Compatible with Deno Deploy (with KV Store)

 The project has been updated to use KV store in place of Redis.
-You can check that version of the site out here: https://video-poker-academy.deno.dev/
+Now hosted with Deno Deploy